 The Best Museums in and Around Charleston, SC

-The Best Must-See Museums Near Charleston, SCLying besides some of the nation’s most desirable beaches lies a community rich in natural, military and cultural heritage.
-Experience Charleston’s incredible past and wonderful innovations throughout time with a visit to any of these must-see museums in Charleston.
+Lying beside some of the nation’s most desirable beaches is a South Carolina community rich in natural, military, and cultural heritage.
+Experience Charleston’s incredible past and wonderful innovations throughout time.
+Visit these must-see museums in Charleston, South Carolina.

 The Charleston Museum